How to Create an Ideal Customer Profile for B2B Leads (ICP Guide)

 Create a list of your ten best current customers.
 Then you want to know two numbers:

 - How much is the customer paying you?

 The second number they tell you should be a multiple of the first number.
-So if they pay you $100 a month, they should be getting at least $200 of value in return from using your solution.
+So if your offering has a price of $100 a month, they should be getting at least $200 of value in return from using your solution.

 It’s not enough that they pay for your solution.
 They need to actually get significant value from it and be aware of the value derived from your solution.

 Sell to Your Customers in Three Stages

 Don't assume that this magically happens by itself.
 You should take charge of making this happen by selling them in three stages: